Aspen Group (NASDAQ:ASPU) Issues FY 2022 Earnings Guidance

-Aspen Group (NASDAQ:ASPU – Get Rating) last released its quarterly earnings data on Tuesday, March 15th.
-The technology company reported ($0.12) EPS for the quarter, missing analysts’ consensus estimates of ($0.11) by ($0.01).
+Aspen Group (NASDAQ:ASPU – Get Rating) last released its earnings results on Tuesday, March 15th.
+The technology company reported ($0.12) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.11) by ($0.01).
 Aspen Group had a negative net margin of 12.79% and a negative return on equity of 20.30%.
-During the same period in the previous year, the company posted ($0.11) earnings per share.
+During the same period in the previous year, the company earned ($0.11) EPS.
 On average, research analysts anticipate that Aspen Group will post -0.47 earnings per share for the current year.

-Several hedge funds and other institutional investors have recently bought and sold shares of ASPU.
-Millennium Management LLC increased its position in Aspen Group by 94.4% during the fourth quarter.
-Millennium Management LLC now owns 141,788 shares of the technology company’s stock worth $335,000 after buying an additional 68,864 shares during the last quarter.
-Renaissance Technologies LLC boosted its holdings in Aspen Group by 91.0% during the fourth quarter.
-Renaissance Technologies LLC now owns 141,931 shares of the technology company’s stock valued at $335,000 after acquiring an additional 67,631 shares during the period.
-Citadel Advisors LLC bought a new stake in Aspen Group during the second quarter valued at about $280,000.
-Dimensional Fund Advisors LP boosted its holdings in Aspen Group by 27.9% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 120,341 shares of the technology company’s stock valued at $284,000 after acquiring an additional 26,236 shares during the period.
-Finally, D. E. Shaw & Co.
-Inc. bought a new stake in Aspen Group during the fourth quarter valued at about $60,000.
+Several institutional investors and hedge funds have recently modified their holdings of ASPU.
+BlackRock Inc. grew its stake in shares of Aspen Group by 6.1% in the 4th quarter.
+BlackRock Inc. now owns 275,308 shares of the technology company’s stock worth $650,000 after buying an additional 15,949 shares in the last quarter.
+Monolith Advisors bought a new position in shares of Aspen Group in the 4th quarter valued at about $30,000.
+Millennium Management LLC grew its position in Aspen Group by 94.4% in the fourth quarter.
+Millennium Management LLC now owns 141,788 shares of the technology company’s stock worth $335,000 after acquiring an additional 68,864 shares in the last quarter.
+D. E. Shaw & Co.
+Inc. purchased a new stake in Aspen Group during the fourth quarter valued at approximately $60,000.
+Finally, Renaissance Technologies LLC raised its position in Aspen Group by 91.0% during the fourth quarter.
+Renaissance Technologies LLC now owns 141,931 shares of the technology company’s stock valued at $335,000 after purchasing an additional 67,631 shares during the period.
 47.78% of the stock is currently owned by institutional investors and hedge funds.

 Aspen Group Company Profile (Get Rating)